-We have added some fact-sheets regarding e-safety for you to read, that include sites that are very popular with children.
+We have added some fact-sheets regarding online safety for you to read, that include sites that are very popular with children.
 Our main policy is also available to view here.

-Please click on the links below for further information and resources on E-Safety or to report a concern.
+Please click on the links below for further information and resources on Online Safety or to report a concern.

 Online safety was introduced into all key stages of the curriculum in 2012, with schools required to teach children about how to stay safe online from the age of 5.
 The various levels of guidance are aimed at different age groups, ensuring all ages understand the risks and are able to alert an adult should they be concerned about someone’s behaviour online or feel they are being targeted by cyber bullies.

 Ofsted specifies that schools must demonstrate they are protecting and educating both pupils and staff about how they should be using technology and that they have the means to act appropriately should an issue be flagged to them.
 This could mean reporting such incidents to the governing body, parents, and authorities such as the police if deemed appropriate.